EIS Basic Background Theory

 Monitoring the progress of an EIS experiment can be done by observing the input and output signals on a single current vs. potential graph called a Lissajous plot (see Figure 2).
 Depending on the system under study, as well as the applied frequency and amplitude, the shape of the resulting Lissajous plot may vary.
 Throughout an EIS experiment, the user can observe the progression and pattern of Lissajous plots as a means of identifying possibly erroneous data.

 The shape of the current vs. potential Lissajous plot for a stable, linear electrochemical system typically appears as either a tilted oval or straight line that repeatedly traces over itself (see Figure 2).
-The width of the oval is indicative of the magnitude of the output signal phase angle.
-For example, if the Lissajous plot looks like a perfect circle, it means the output signal is completely out of phase (i.e., +90°) with respect to the input signal.
+The shape of the oval reveals the magnitude of the phase angle.
+For example, if the Lissajous plot looks like a perfect circle, it means the output signal is +90° or -90° out of phase.
 This is also the EIS response experienced by an ideal capacitor or inductor.
+If the Lissajous plot looks like a straight line tilted toward right, then the output signal is completely in phase with the input signal.
+If the straight line is tilted toward left, then the output signal is completely out of phase (+/-180°) with respect to the input signal.

 2References